KushKumarK/HumanoidX-Computer_Vision/README.md

   - Run python in terminal/ open python interpreter
   - Type `import cvzone` and press enter
   - If no error comes then cvzone module is successfully installed
+## Check the Drive link given in the txt file in the files section